sacarino/homie-soil-moisture/README.md

 #### Sleep Seconds

 If you're using deep sleep, this is how long it'll deep sleep for.
 Otherwise, this is how long it'll wait between soil condition reporting.

+#### Awake Seconds

+If you're using deep sleep, this is how long to wait until calling `deepSleep` again.
+This is used to make sure the board stays awake long enough for you to send updated config values to it.
+(Like, for instance, if you wanted to disable deep sleep!)